jawr/mxax/README.md

 - [ ] Frontend; pure HTML interface, or ReactJS SPA?
 - [ ] Tracing; we want to be able to turn on tracing so we can discover issues
 - [ ] Metrics; ability to alert, discover, etc

+## Features
+Some ideas

+- Aliases should have a settable order, or the ability to define a catchall after all custom aliases have been checked